Central Program

 Work-Study

 All participants are welcome to apply for tuition assistance through AEM's Work-Study program.
-Please fill out the work study application form to apply.
-Notice of awards will be sent in late May.
+The work-study application form can be found here.
 Questions about Work-Study can be sent to Click here to show mail address.
+Applicants are encouraged to early, and before May 10th.

 AEM Scholarships

 The Washington McClain Scholarship Fund honors the memory of Baroque oboist and Amherst Early Music faculty member Washington McClain.
 It will fund scholarships for students who have historically been underrepresented in the early music field, including African-American, Latinx, and others.
-Awards will cover tuition, room and board, and travel and may be used for any in-person AEM event, particularly the Amherst Early Music Festival.
-To apply send a letter of inquiry to Click here to show mail address, with information about your interest in early music or dance.
+Awards can be used to cover tuition, room and board, and travel and may be used for any in-person AEM event, particularly the Amherst Early Music Festival.

 In addition to scholarships, AEM offers work study tuition to all of our workshops, and the Amherst Early Music Festival.
 Work study is an option for students of any age.